coder/docs/guides/customization/multiple-jetbrains-ides.md

 ---

-This article walks you through the process of configuring Coder to support the use of multiple instances of the same JetBrains IDE.
+This article walks you through the process of configuring Coder to support the use of multiple instances of the same JetBrains IDE using the JetBrains Projector CLI.

 ![Multiple IntelliJ icons in a workspace](../../assets/workspaces/multi-intellij-icons-smaller.png)